 A. If both Psychologists were from the same functional centre?

 Workload SRA : Assessment = 45 min.

-Service Activity Attendance Day - Face-to-Face = 1 Visit - Face-to-Face = 1 (optional)
+Service Activity Attendance Day - In Person = 1 Visit - In Person = 1 (optional)

 Caseload Active Carryover

 Category of Service Recipient Resident

 B. If both Psychologists were from a different functional centre?